 Is there a legal obligation for a previous employer to give a reference to their ex-employee?

-There is no legal right for a employer (the referee) to provide a reference about an ex-employee, whether the request is from the ex-employee, another employer or a bank or a landlord, unless this was a requirement of their employment contract.
+There’s no legal right for a employer (the referee) to provide a reference about an ex-employee, whether the request is from the ex-employee, another employer, a bank or a landlord, unless this was a requirement of their employment contract.